Skip to content

 Like some kind of evil take on Nancy Sinatra and Lee Heazlewood, the domineering front of Chris Heazlewood and Celia Mancini (nee Patel, then later Pavlova) trade off vocal barbs (him – rugged and biting, her – sultry and fork-tongued) over a bed of surf-guitar, jungle-grooves or just good-old american Lo-Fi hiss-rock.

-The duo formed King Loser after meeting in Dunedin in 1991.
+The duo formed King Loser in Auckland in 1992 after meeting in Dunedin the prior year.
 Mancini had previously been in a handful of influential underground Christchurch groups (The Stepford 5, The Axel Grinders and a lounge group called The After Dinner Mints) and had managed Into the Void.
 This connection to Christchurch was highlighted by their first release (an ‘official bootleg’ cassette) on Homebacon Tapes; connected to the likes of Brother Love and the Homebacon Gang; of which Duane Zarakov was a one-time member.

 In 1993 the groups official debut album came out on Turbulence Records – a low key Belgian label that had previously put out Heazlewood’s ‘The Slaughter Small Children‘ 7″ single, along with release from other obscure New Zealand acts such as Sandra Bell, Trash, and the excellent ‘Killing Capitalism with Kindness‘ compilation.